ppanthasen/efficient-dataset-distillation/README.md

 ## 📘 License

-This project is provided for academic and portfolio use only.
+This project is intended for academic and personal portfolio use only.